What You Need To Know About HAZMAT Freight Shipping

 Class 5 – Organic Peroxides and Oxidizers

-This includes materials or substances that are reactive with oxygen.
+This includes materials or substances that are reactive to oxygen.

 2) Organic Peroxides